Browser Compatibility Issue This site requires JavaScript and a modern browser (Chrome, Firefox, Safari, or Edge) for the best experience.

 Prioritise Level A violations first—those are critical failures.
 Then Level AA violations, which are required for legal compliance.
 Focus on high-traffic pages and conversion paths: login, checkout, account management, whatever drives your revenue.

 Quick wins buy you time.
 Alt text on images?
 Bulk edit if you've got hundreds.
 Colour contrast?
 Usually a CSS change across your design system.
 Form labels, heading hierarchy, keyboard navigation—none of these require architectural rewrites.
+Form accessibility is particularly impactful on conversion—proper labels, error messaging, and keyboard navigation directly tie to lead generation.
+Our contact form optimisation guide covers both accessibility and conversion rate improvements together, showing how 67% of leads are lost due to poor form design.
 Custom JavaScript widgets are harder.
 Chat widgets, payment forms, third-party embeds—those take actual development time.

 If you've got a component library or design system, fix problems there.
 Changes cascade to every page using those components.
 Much faster than fixing individual pages.